profi200/open_agb_firm/README.md

 Build open_agb_firm as a debug build via `make`, or as a release build via `make release`.

-## Known Issues
-This section is reserved for a listing of known issues.
-At present only this remains:
-* Sleep mode is not fully implemented.
-* Save type detection may still fail for certain games using EEPROM.
-* Lack of settings (including runtime brightness control).
-* No cheats or other enhancements.

-If you happen to stumble over another bug, please [open an issue](https://github.com/profi200/open_agb_firm/issues) or contact profi200 via other platforms.

-## Troubleshooting
-Known problems and their solutions:

-Problem: The game crashes/shows white or blackscreens or shows a savegame corrupt message.\
-Solution: Try to delete the savegame file.
-If this doesn't help, [report the issue](https://github.com/profi200/open_agb_firm/issues).\
-Note: EEPROM saves made by some emulators are incompatible because they have every 8 byte block endian swapped.
-[This tool](https://gist.github.com/profi200/e06794d7561ed552c518b4b0b2f5f2f6) can fix affected saves.

-## Hardware Limitations
-This is a list of limitations we can't solve in software or are very hard to work around.
-This doesn't mean it will never happen (unless stated otherwise).
-* 64+ MiB (512+ Mbit) games and homebrew.
-Not possible to support at all, unfortunately.
-* Games with extra hardware built into the cartridge (except Real-Time Clock).
-Patches are required.
-* GBA serial port (aka Link Cable).
-* 64+ KiB (512+ Kbit) SRAM (homebrew games/emulators).
-Not possible to support.
-* Reboots are required for switching between games.
-* Save states.
-Very difficult to implement because no direct hardware access.

 ## License
-You may use this under the terms of the GNU General Public License GPL v3 or under the terms of any later revisions of the GPL.
+You may use this under the terms of the GNU General Public License GPL v3 or the terms of any later revisions of the GPL.
 Refer to the provided `LICENSE.txt` file for further information.

 ## Thanks to...
 * **yellows8**